denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 }
 ```

-So, it's either a choice between simplicity (creating a new function descriptor and a downcall handle for each variation of variadic argument types) or flexibility (complex, but fully automated solution).
+So, it's either a choice between simplicity (creating a new function descriptor and a downcall handle for each variation of variadic argument types) or flexibility (complex but fully automated solution).
 In part 2, I will show how to implement the advanced solution.

 ## Code listing